United States

 |---|---|---|---|---|

 Mark Wiens reaches an audience concentrated in United States primarily through YouTube, and is best activated via long-form YouTube integrations, Instagram Reels and Stories, TikTok branded content.
-Their sponsorship history skews toward Food & Beverage / Restaurant, Media / Entertainment, Media / Travel & Food, a clear signal of fit for brands in those categories.
-Demonstrated partners include Phed Mark and National Geographic.
-Engagement on YouTube runs around 2.6%, pointing to an audience suited to category-relevant, mid-funnel brand campaigns rather than pure-reach buys.
+Their sponsorship history skews toward Media / Entertainment, Food & Beverage / Restaurant, a clear signal of fit for brands in those categories.
+Demonstrated partners include National Geographic (Epic Food Journeys) and Phed Mark (ผัดมาร์ค).
+Engagement on YouTube runs around 2.8%, pointing to an audience suited to category-relevant, mid-funnel brand campaigns rather than pure-reach buys.

 Benchmark estimates for a creator at Mark Wiens's tier (Mega, 16.4M combined followers, United States).
 Pulled from CreatorDB's category benchmarks.